MinIO

 kubectl apply -f distributed/minio-distributed-statefulset.yaml

-kubectl apply -f distributed/minio-distributed-service.yaml
+kubectl apply -f minio-svc.yaml

-kubectl get pods -n default
+watch kubectl get pods -n default

-kubectl describe pod/minio -n default
+kubectl describe pod/minio-0 -n default

 cd ~

-curl -sSL -o mc https://dl.min.io/client/mc/release/linux-$ARCH/mc
+curl -sSL -o mc https://dl.min.io/client/mc/release/linux-$(uname -m)/mc

 mkdir -p ~/.local/bin